oneforawe/config-repo/config/web/README.md

 * General Development
   * Version Control
-    For example, [git](https://git-scm.com/downloads) -- git is the "stupid content tracker", for file/project version control and downloading/uploading.
+    For example, [git](https://git-scm.com/downloads) -- the "stupid content tracker", for file/project version control and downloading/uploading.
 It's possible you already have this installed by default.
 If using MacOS with Homebrew, you can use brew to install git.

 * Back-end / Runtime
   [Node](https://nodejs.org/en/)